 , and Message Bank Link

 On this page, provide the following information so the Ensemble can connect to the Message Bank (if defined):

 Web Server Port Number

 Specify the port number used by the web server that is serving Ensemble on that machine.

 Specify the path for the instance of Ensemble on the web server.
 Typically, this is not needed on development systems using the web server installed with Ensemble.
-If you have deployed Ensemble to provide its services through another web server, potentially with other instances of Ensemble using the same web server, or on a VMS system, you must specify this prefix so that the Message Bank can construct URLs that connect with the correct Ensemble instance through the web server.
+If you have deployed Ensemble to provide its services through another web server, potentially with other instances of Ensemble using the same web server, you must specify this prefix so that the Message Bank can construct URLs that connect with the correct Ensemble instance through the web server.

 Configuring a Client Production to Send Messages

 You must configure each desired client production to send messages to the Message Bank.
 For each client production, perform the following configuration steps:

 If you have not yet done so, configure the link to the Message Bank, as described in the previous section